 I see life as a journey written in many chapters.
 All chapters are inter-connected even if they look very different at different periods in life.

 I have also found that there are certain themes that run like a red thread throughout the chapters.
 My passion for personal development is one of the most important of those threads and has manifested in various forms and shapes.

 In search for some deeper understanding of myself and life, I left Germany and went travelling abroad for many years.

 I was particularly drawn towards Buddhist countries and cultures and spent time in Sri Lanka, Burma and especially India.
 From an early age I was fascinated with meditation techniques and I went on to explore Buddhist contemplation practises.
 This culminated in my decision to become a Buddhist monk for five years to have the opportunity to spend as much time doing meditation and contemplation retreats as possible.

 Coming back from my Asian travels it seemed like a natural progression to go on and train to become a counsellor.
 I gained my postgraduate qualification at the University of North London (now Metropolitan University) in 2001 and have volunteered as a counsellor in various settings ever since.

-At present I work of the Family Support Team at Hospice @ Home in Carlisle as a bereavment counsellor.
-I also feel it is important to broaden my training and completed successfully courses in complementary therapies like Reiki, Acupuncture and Healing Techniques.
+At present I work as a bereavement counsellor for a local charity in Carlisle.
+I feel it is important to broaden my training and completed successfully courses in complementary therapies like Reiki, Acupuncture and Healing Techniques.
 In 2019, I trained with Hermoine Elliott from 'Living Well Dying Well' to become a Death Doula.

-Covid has dramatically changed the face of counselling and I have trained in and moved onto Online and Telephone Counselling.
+Covid has dramatically changed the face of counselling and I have completed the certificate for Online and Telephone Counselling.
 There are a lot of advantages in doing online sessions and online work can be just as effective and helpful.